micheldpd24/cust_review_analysis/readme.md

 ### Project Tree Description

 This is the structure of a project designed to scrape, process, and analyze customer reviews from **Trustpilot** for a given company.
-The project includes an **Apache Airflow pipeline** for orchestrating data workflows, a **Dash-based dashboard** for visualizing insights, and supporting files for development and deployment.
+The project includes an **Apache Airflow pipeline** for orchestrating data workflows, topic modeling and two **Dash-based dashboards** for visualizing insights, and supporting files for development and deployment.
 Below is a detailed description of each component in the tree:

 ---